nathan-sprague/ROS_field_robot/README.md

   Specifications and CAD file will be released soon.

 # Software
-  Upload the 2 Sketches of steering and speed to the ESP8266s.
+  Upload the movement.ino Sketch to the ESP832.
   Run the file "robot_navigation.py" on the Jetson Nano.